targed/Awesome-Plugins/README.md

 ## How to use with Open Assistant

-On a new chat, add a new plugin and paste the url for the plugin you want to use.
+Paste the url for the plugin you want to use from the links above and click save.
 ![App Screenshot](https://cdn.jsdelivr.net/gh/targed/ChatGPT-Plugins@main/OA-Plugins.png)

 ## Plugin Sites